By Suzanne Maxx and Albert Boulanger

-Tesla’s Model S is a vehicle that is an EV game changer, if in the long run the company can produce and deliver the vehicles within a reasonable rate of both time and cost, but with Elon Musk’s entrepreneurial skill all is possible and Tesla’s success seems to becoming evident.
+Tesla’s Model S is a vehicle that is an EV game-changer if in the long run the company can produce and deliver the vehicles within a reasonable rate of both time and cost, but with Elon Musk’s entrepreneurial skill all is possible and Tesla’s success seems to become evident.
 The economics and affordability will naturally evolve as will Tesla’s production capabilities, especially after partnering with Toyota.
-Since the vehicles are so customizable with just about every aspect from color to interior to battery being a choice, it may take time to get ahead of the vehicle demand.
+Since the vehicles are so customizable with just about every aspect from color to the interior to the battery being a choice, it may take time to get ahead of the vehicle demand.
 It deservedly won Motor Trend Car of the Year Award with its EV battery’s choice of range with up to 300 miles on a charge.
-Their free solar charging infrastructure being developed and strategically placed to go the distance with DC fast chargers, helps inspire early adoption too.
-But the actual vehicle itself is outside the EV box with 0 to 70 in 3.8 seconds and the handling is arguably incomparable to others including high end internal combustion engine vehicles.
-The Tesla’s custom design options, with a variety of choices supports individuals needs.
+Their free solar charging infrastructure being developed and strategically placed to go the distance with DC fast chargers helps inspire early adoption too.
+But the actual vehicle itself is outside the EV box with 0 to 70 in 3.8 seconds and the handling is arguably incomparable to others including high-end internal combustion engine vehicles.
+The Tesla’s custom design options, with a variety of choices, support individuals needs.
 All aspects of the design including the batteries well-integrative placement give Tesla a first mover’s advantage.
-Smart to have an autonomous marketing strategy that leaves out the traditional approaches as this vehicle is redefines the “box” in all ways, including the marketing.
+Smart to have an autonomous marketing strategy that leaves out the traditional approaches as this vehicle is redefining the “box” in all ways, including the marketing.
 Tesla stores give the public the opportunity to view, and their vehicle sales are done on-line.
 This cuts out the middle man aspect of dealerships.
-Ideally close communication with an OEM may better support the owner’s interests, but this marketing model is a threat to many in the automotive industry as it pushes the boundaries to look closer at the law.
+Ideally, close communication with an OEM may better support the owner’s interests, but this marketing model is a threat to many in the automotive industry as it pushes the boundaries to look closer at the law.
 (Tesla won the first round of challenge in MA.)
 It’s no wonder internal combustion engine OEM’s may find it hard to complete, but time will answer this inquiry.

-Chevy Volt is the affordable version of a Fisker with the same advantages except the high end angle— this is a move to be a competitor of the plug in Prius, and fortunately in 2013 they changed their start button’s design will no longer pose a risk to be put in service mode while driving and also elimination of the redundant front console buttons.
-The Chevy Spark EV is powered by a nanophosphate lithium-ion battery pack, and a 85kW electric motor.
+Chevy Volt is the affordable version of a Fisker with the same advantages except for the high-end angle— this is a move to be a competitor of the plug-in Prius, and fortunately in 2013 they changed their start button’s design will no longer pose a risk to be put in service mode while driving and also elimination of the redundant front console buttons.
+The Chevy Spark EV is powered by a nanophosphate lithium-ion battery pack and an 85kW electric motor.
 This will be GM’s first EV since their controversial leading EV1 was recalled.

 What is also in consideration of the big picture are resources used not just in each vehicle itself, but also the choice of the way each vehicle integrates and combines onsite power sources, and where/how the energy the vehicle uses is actually sourced.